Our first family Christmas in Asia

 We still had a few reminders of home.
 A few days before Christmas we headed to a nearby island for some time on the beach, only to find our local ferry was decorated with fake Christmas trees and cotton wool snow in the windows.
 Instead of making us sad again, we found it surreal and hilarious.
 It just looked so out of place and made the idea of missing a traditional Christmas, when we were having such an amazing time here, seem ridiculous!

 Of course, Christmas Day was still worlds away from what we were used to.
 Instead of Christmas dinner, we all tucked into chilli crabs, and our traditional beach walk was in 30-degree heat instead of snow.
 That said, Santa (mum) still managed to deliver our stockings, crackers and Santa hats for dinner.
 We all still think fondly about those little touches (and the effort mum made to transport them) – for families travelling abroad with kids or young teens, I think these gestures make a big difference.

 The whole trip really was quite transformational for me and my sisters.
 It was our first real adventure ever, and my first taste of Asia, a region I would grow to love and make a career out of.
 It made us realise that we didn’t need the mountains of presents and snow for Christmas to be Christmas.

 If you’re curious about planning a family holiday to Asia for Christmas, I’d be more than happy to help.
-You can reach me on 020 7924 7133 or you can take a look at our website to browse some unique family holiday ideas in Asia.
+You can reach me on 020 7924 7133 .
+Alternatively, you can take a look at this blog on family Christmas destinations in Asia or browse some unique family holiday ideas on our website.